andreamgrs/holbertonschool-shell/basics/README.md

 Script 12-file_type to see the type of the files Script 13-symbolic_link create a symbolic link
-Script 14-copy_html copies all the HTML files from the current working directory to the parent of the working directory Script 15-lets_move moves all files beginning with an uppercase letter to the dir
+Script 14-copy_html copies all the HTML files from the current working directory to the parent of the working directory Script 15-lets_move moves all files beginning with an uppercase letter to the dir Script 16-clean_emacs deletes all files in the current working directory that end with the character ~